2017 Notre Dame Fighting Irish football team: Georgia

-With 3 minutes, 34 seconds left to play, the Bulldogs took a 1-point lead on a 30-yard field goal by kicker Rodrigo Blankenship.
-On The Irish's final drive, Bulldogs linebacker Davin Bellamy strip-sacked quarterback Brandon Wimbush, and linebacker Lorenzo Carter recovered the fumble with 1:27 left to seal the victory.
-For the Bulldogs, Jake Fromm made his first career start at quarterback in place of the injured Jacob Eason (left knee).
+On September 9, Notre Dame lost to Georgia, 20–19.
+With 3 minutes, 34 seconds left to play, the Bulldogs took a one-point lead on a 30-yard field goal by kicker Rodrigo Blankenship.
+On The Irish's final drive, Georgia linebacker Davin Bellamy strip-sacked quarterback Brandon Wimbush, and linebacker Lorenzo Carter recovered the fumble with 1:27 left to seal the victory.
+For the Bulldogs, Jake Fromm made his first career start at quarterback in place of the injured Jacob Eason.